MayureshM0re/Kecilin-Person-Detection-/README.md

 The input video I have used is in loop originally it was 11 seconds I have made a loop of to achieve the target of recording more than 2 minutes.

-NOTE : I have recorded the output/demo video using OBS Studio, as the VideoCapture function of OpenCv was causing too much of lag and FPS drop in demo output.

 Pre-requisites to run the code :